Excel VBA Class Module

 - Once Class is created, we can update any feature, anytime whenever we require.

-- We can test the individual part of the application as per our need.
+- We can test the individual part of the application as per our needs.

-- People who are new to VBA will find Class very difficult to apply.
+- People who are new to VBA will find the class very difficult to apply.

 Things to Remember

 - As the code can be huge and big, so it’s better to compile the code step-by-step.
-By doing this we would avoid N number of errors which will be difficult for us to debug and resolve.
+By doing this, we would avoid the N number of errors, which will be difficult for us to debug and resolve.

-- We can ignore the use of Message Box if you are taking and testing above written code.
+- We can ignore the use of Message Box if you are taking and testing the above-written code.